SAMPLE COLLECTION AND TRANSPORTATION SERVICE

 For Regulatory Testing, where mycoplasma testing is one of a range of tests applied to any given lot, a storage temperature of -

 Containers will be delivered by courier with an Advice Note on the use of the contents and a specimen card.
-See packing instructions for Dry Ice and Wet Ice.
+(See packing instructions).
+Please advise if a box is required for the following Tuesday, by Thursday in any week.

 On the day of collection, cell cultures should ideally be in the exponential phase of growth and preferably in 25 cm² flasks.
 There is space in the container for several vessels of this size.
+We ideally require 3mL sample minimum for the cell screen test and 20mL sample minimum for the cell culture test.
 The collection day for Cell Screen and Cell Culture tests is Tuesday.

 Containers with samples will be collected and delivered to our laboratories the following morning for test initiation.